bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 Result
 ------

-Once the application has finished, a new sub-folder under the Working Directory will be created with the name ``COMPSs_RO-Crate_[uuid]/``, which is also known as *crate*.
+Once the application has finished, a new sub-folder under the application's Working Directory will be created with the name ``COMPSs_RO-Crate_[uuid]/``, which is also known as *crate*.
 The contents of the folder include all the elements needed to reproduce a COMPSs execution, and
 are: